doctorfree/nvim-lazyman/README.md

     -K 'conf' indicates install 'conf' in development unsupported config -u displays this usage message and exits
-    'health' generate and display a health check for a configuration 'init' initialize specified Neovim configuration and exit 'install' fuzzy search and select configuration to install 'open' fuzzy search and select configuration to open
+    'health' generate and display a health check for a configuration 'info' open an information page for a configuration in the default browser 'init' initialize specified Neovim configuration and exit 'install' fuzzy search and select configuration to install 'open' fuzzy search and select configuration to open